triplebit/triplebit.org/docs/relays.md

 # Tor Relays

-Triplebit operates high performance, unfiltered, and high capacity exit relays on the Tor network.
+Triplebit operates high performance, unfiltered, and high capacity relays on the Tor network.
 We are compliant with [CIISS 2](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/) and [Tor Proposal 326](https://spec.torproject.org/proposals/326-tor-relay-well-known-uri-rfc8615.html).

 Triplebit's goal is to enable IPv6 connectivity and promote IPv6 adoption across the Tor network and the internet as a whole.
 As such, our relays and infrastructure are 100% dual-stack.